antoineco/kOVHernetes/kovh/data/k8s/addons/README.md

 # Kubernetes addons

-## Kube-DNS, Dashboard
+## Kube-DNS

-These add-on definitions were assembled from the resources found in the [Kubernetes repository][k8s].
+This add-on definition was assembled from the resources found in the [Kubernetes repository][k8s].

 [k8s]: https://github.com/kubernetes/kubernetes/tree/master/cluster/addons

 ## Flannel

-These add-on definitions were assembled from the example manifests found in the [flannel documentation][flannel].
+This add-on definition was assembled from the example manifests found in the [flannel documentation][flannel].

 [flannel]: https://github.com/coreos/flannel/tree/master/Documentation